NBestsuNgan/Low-code-Data-Distributed-Framework-On-Top-Apache-Airflow/README.md

    ***Note: you need to wait for few minute(up to 5 minutes for CDB mode and 8 minutes for PDB mode) to let the oracle finished it initialization and leave restrict mode, then you will fully connect to the database***

-## Dockerfile setup
+-  Dockerfile setup for spark-iceberg container
-   -  docker build -t tabulario/spark-iceberg:latest .
+   -  ```docker build -t tabulario/spark-iceberg:latest . ```
+   -  this container will act like processing and clustering unit, you can append more python module via add it into **requirements.txt** after added you need to re-build the image again.

+-  Download postgres database
+   -  you need to install database for using postgres(same as oracle) https://www.postgresql.org/download/
+   -  after installed the image in docker compose file will do it job.

-# How to use it?
+# How to start it?

-./dags/framework/app.sh --env script/PRCS_TEST_FRAMEWORK4.py --build
+-  after the setup spark-iceberg image and oracle image already, you can simply run ```docker compose up -d ``` to start all container, the left image will automatically download to your computer.
+-  build new process by using this command to create new template with variable --env script/PRCS_TEST_FRAMEWORK4.py --build ```./dags/framework/app.sh --env script/PRCS_TEST_FRAMEWORK4.py --build```

 # Reference
 Ref for stylish design :